zhiyuan8/LLM-learning/1-pretraining/3-gpt2.md

 ![Untitled](GPT2%20f19e13e386234edc8c4ebfdc491c9eff/Untitled%202.png)

+### Description
+- **Generative Pre-trained Transformer**
+    - decoder : only use decoder, not encoder
+    - unidirectional : only use left context
+- **Auto-regressive**

+After each token is produced, that token is added to the sequence of inputs.
+And that new sequence becomes the input to the model in its next step.

+- **masked self-attention**

+- GPT pre-training :
+    - object 1 : causal language modeling
+        - predict the next word in a sequence
+    - GPT-2 : 1.5B
+    - GPT-3 : 175B
+    - GPT-4 : 10T
+- variations : Distil GPT & OpenAI Codex

 ### Differences from BERT

 While both GPT-2 and BERT are built on transformer technology, a critical distinction lies in their attention mechanisms: